Network of Community Associations

 North Portland Neighborhood Services, Inc. members include the 11 NPNS neighborhood associations along with 19 other independent community groups.
 NPNS, Inc. members are part of an active network involved in community building work in North and Northeast Portland.
 A representative of each of these groups, serves to make up the NPNS, Inc. board of directors.
 Members are engaged in mutual support, coalitions of interest, and peer training.
 Member associations of NPNS, Inc. receive insurance coverage (general liability insurance, directors & officers insurance, and volunteer project accident insurance).
 Without NPNS, Inc., many groups would not be able to afford this costly insurance coverage on their own.

-NPNS, Inc. member organizations: Arbor Lodge NA, Bridgeton NA, Camp ELSO, East Columbia NA, Friends of Baltimore Woods, Cathedral Park NA, Friends of Overlook House, Friends of Overlook Bluff, Hayden Island Neighborhood Network, Kenton Business Association, Kenton NA, Lester Viles Fund, North Portland Tool Library, North Portland Community Works, npGREENWAY, Overlook NA, Piedmont NA, Portsmouth NA, Roosevelt HS Alumni Boosters, St Johns NA, University Park NA, and Viva La Free.
+NPNS, Inc. member organizations: Abbey Arts, Arbor Lodge NA, Bridgeton NA, Camp ELSO, East Columbia NA, Friends of Baltimore Woods, Cathedral Park NA, Friends of Overlook House, Friends of Overlook Bluff, Hayden Island Neighborhood Network, Kenton Business Association, Kenton NA, Lester Viles Fund, North Portland Tool Library, North Portland Community Works, npGREENWAY, Overlook NA, Piedmont NA, Portsmouth NA, Roosevelt HS Alumni Boosters, St Johns NA, University Park NA, Vanport Mosaic, Viva La Free and YaYA Resources.

 NPNS, Inc. is an Oregon non-profit corporation separate from, but served by, the North Portland Neighborhood Services office.
 For more information, contact NPNS Director Tom Griffin-Valade.